 I wanted to make a portable lighting rig that I could use for either my 12ft Die Keinnamebahn layout or a smaller 6ft layout.
 I have decided that I would use a 4m professional lighting truss which is assembled from 1m sections that can fit into my estate car.
-I did not want to use tripods because of the extra space required for the legs.
+I did not want to use tripods because of that he extra space required for the legs.
 I then remembered I had some Faithfull ceiling supports from my filming days where I used them between ceiling and floor to hold clamped on filming lights.
 This allowed me to get lights tight into the corners of a room.
 For this lighting rig clamps will be fitted to the sides of the transit cases so that they act as the anchors at the exhibition.

 I was able to buy a second hand set of three 1m R-100 trusses and then a new one from Simply Sound & alighting of Diss along with brackets etc to fit my ceiling supports.
-They gave a very fast service and even allowed me to haggle a 10% discount.
+They gave a very fast service and even allowed me to haggle a small discount.

 The 50w LED waterproof floodlights will fit within the truss so that they are protected from handling damage.

 This is a quick test assembly I did today using just a single truss.
 The truss can be raised to about 10ft, the poles having ratchets to secure them.
 The Faithfull ceiling supports are about 40 UK Pounds a pair, the trusses 34 Pounds each.
 The lamps (4 of them) about 20 Pounds with plugs, sockets and junction boxes, cable adding about another 30 Pounds.